HatfieldChair/HatfieldStandingOrders/StandingOrders.md

   2. The JCR Treasury Committee must meet at least once a term within the first three weeks of each term.
   3. The JCR Treasury Committee will consist of the Senior Man, Treasurer and Sports & Societies Officer.
   4. The Chair of the Committee must extend invitations to the Finance Officer.
-  5. The JCR Treasury Committee must act in accordance with all statutes of the University, the DSO framework and any regulations imposed by College.
+  5. The JCR Treasury Committee must act in accordance with all statutes of the University, applicable charities laws/regulations and any regulations imposed by College.
   6. Decisions of the JCR Treasury Committee will be confidential until the JCR Sports and Societies Officer informs the applicants of the outcome of their application.
   7. The Sports and Societies Officer will be Chair of the JCR Treasury Committee.